Ahmad Samsuri Mokhtar

-Ahmad Samsuri bin Mokhtar (Jawi: أحمد سمسوري بن مختار; born 16 November 1970) is a Malaysian politician, aerospace engineer and lecturer who has served as the 15th Menteri Besar of Terengganu and Member of the Terengganu State Legislative Assembly (MLA) for Ru Rendang since May 2018, Member of Parliament (MP) for Kemaman since December 2023 and group Chairman for Terengganu Incorporated (TI Group).
+Ahmad Samsuri bin Mokhtar (Jawi: أحمد سمسوري بن مختار; born 16 November 1970) is a Malaysian politician, aerospace engineer and lecturer who has served as the 15th Menteri Besar of Terengganu, Member of the Terengganu State Legislative Assembly (MLA) for Ru Rendang since May 2018, Member of Parliament (MP) for Kemaman since December 2023, and Group Chairman for Terengganu Incorporated (TI Group).
+He held a brief stint as the 18th Leader of the Opposition from May to June 2026 before being succeeded by Hamzah Zainudin during the RESET Malaysia Convention.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
-He has also served as one of the Vice Presidents of PAS since June 2019.
-He also served as the 1st Treasurer-General of PN from November 2020 to his resignation in December 2024.
+He has served as the 2nd Chairman of PN since February 2026, and the Vice President of PAS since June 2019.

 Early life and education

-Ahmad Samsuri was born in Jerteh on 16 November 1970.
+Ahmad Samsuri was born in Jerteh, Besut, Terengganu, Malaysia on 16 November 1970.
 He went to Sekolah Menengah Sains Sultan Mahmud, Kuala Terengganu from 1983 until 1988.
-He received BEng (Hons) in Mechanical and Materials Engineering from Universiti Kebangsaan Malaysia in 1993, Masters of Science in Combustion and Energy from Centre for Combustion Studies, University of Leeds in 1996, and Doctor of Philosophy (PhD) of Aeroengine Ignition and Combustion, High Altitude Engine Failure from School of Mechanical Engineering, University of Leeds in 2001.
+He received Bachelor of Engineering (Hons) in Mechanical and Materials Engineering from Universiti Kebangsaan Malaysia in 1993, Masters of Science in Combustion and Energy from Centre for Combustion Studies, University of Leeds in 1996, and a Doctor of Philosophy (PhD) in Aeroengine Ignition and Combustion, High Altitude Engine Failure from the School of Mechanical Engineering, University of Leeds in 2001.

 Early career

 Ahmad Samsuri is an aerospace engineer by profession.
-Prior to his involvement in politics, he previously worked as a Quality Assurance (QA) engineer for Hitachi Consumer Products in 1993-1994, as a research officer in the Faculty of Engineering, USM in 1994-1995, as the head of department (HOD) of the Department of Aerospace Engineering, Faculty of Engineering, UPM in 2003-2008, where he also served as a lecturer (2001–2006) and an associate professor (2003–2008), and professor in practice for UNISEL.
+Prior to his involvement in politics, he previously worked as a Quality Assurance (QA) engineer for Hitachi Consumer Products in 1993-1994, as a research officer in the Faculty of Engineering, USM in 1994-1995, as the head of department (HOD) of the Department of Aerospace Engineering, Faculty of Engineering, UPM in 2003-2008, where he also served as a lecturer (2001–2006) and an associate professor (2003–2008) for UNISEL.

 Ahmad Samsuri received his Professional Engineer (PEng) certificate from Board of Engineers Malaysia (BEM) in 2024.

 Political career

+Political secretary to Abdul Hadi Awang (2008–2018)

+Ahmad Samsuri served as the political secretary to the President of PAS, Abdul Hadi Awang from 2008 until 2018.